Erotemic/shitspotter/README.rst

 Check back for updates, but because this is a personal project, it might take some time for it to fully drop.

+* 2022-09-19 - Added more images (With an indoor triple! wow!
+Thanks sick dog!)
 * 2022-07-17 - Added more images
 * 2022-06-20 - Added more images, starting transition to V1 CIDS
 * 2022-04-02 - Added more images and updated analysis (Over 1000 Poop Images 🎉)